Defeat Everyday Bacteria Successfully with These Tips

 Do you religiously wash your bedding and towels every week?
-It’s a good thing to keep your clean on a regular basis.
-But you might want to know about a few, maybe more surprising, things which need a good slick up.
+It’s a good thing to keep everything around you clean on a regular basis.
+But you might want to know about a few, maybe more surprising things which need a good slick up.

 Yes, the bristles of your toothbrush may be shiny and toothpaste-free after a brush, but if you're putting it back into a dirty container, then you may as well neglect it.
 Bacteria such as Staphylococcus, which can cause infections such as boils, have been linked to grubby holders and scientists previously concluded that people often put their toothbrush in the dirtiest spot in their bathroom.